 The University is responsible for paying the debt service and any arbitrage rebate due on its Special Obligation debt.
 All other things equal, the Special Obligation bonds incur proportionally more interest expense because they are generally issued for terms of up to approximately thirty years compared to twenty years for the GO-DSC Bonds.
-The longer term of the bonds (up to 30 years) generally reflects the long term debt cost of the assets financed by the bonds being spread more evenly over the annual benefits received by the student populations utilizing the assets.
+The longer term of the bonds (up to 30 years) generally reflects the long-term debt cost of the assets financed by the bonds being spread more evenly over the annual benefits received by the student populations utilizing the assets.

-As of December 31, 2019:
+As of December 31, 2020:

-- Total UCONN 2000 SO-SFR debt service (which is paid by the University) amounted to \$622.3 million, representing \$325.0 million of principal and \$297.3 million of interest (including the SO-SFR 2018 New Money and the Refunding 2012 Series A Bonds all previous bonds have been retired). - Of this amount, the University had paid debt service of \$273.8 million representing \$118.4 million of principal and \$155.4 million of interest. - Debt service remaining totals \$348.5 million comprising \$206.7 million of principal and \$141.9 million of interest (including capital appreciation bonds).
+- Total UCONN 2000 SO-SFR debt service (which is paid by the University) amounted to \$622.3 million, representing \$325.0 million of principal and \$297.3 million of interest (comprising the outstanding SO-SFR 2018 New Money and the Refunding 2012 Series A Bonds, all previous SO-SFR bonds have been retired). - Of this amount, the University had paid debt service of \$289.7 million representing \$124.1 million of principal and \$165.6 million of interest. - Debt service remaining totals \$332.6 million comprising \$200.9 million of principal and \$ \$131.7 million of interest (including capital appreciation bonds).